oslabs-beta/Lighthouse/README.md

 ## How It Works

-Utilizing a prometheus server and a pre-defined set of graphQL query requests, Lighthouse pulls data from the prometheus server to directly render and display usage statistics related to cluster performance on your local environment.
+  Lighthouse is a <strong>typescript-built, open-source application</strong> that utilizies a definitive set of graphQL parameters to query a Prometheus server, allowing usage data of your Kafka clusters to directly render in a flexible graphical interface.
+This interface is customizable, allowing users to manipulate and display cluster metrics that are important to them.

 ## Under the Hood